Lake-Tuggeranong-College/2023S1-Robotics-RT-Smarthouse2023S1/design.md

 Smart Home Automation System:

 This smart home automation system can monitor and control various aspects of a home environment.
+These aspects include a well thought out security system, lighting control and logging of events to troublelshoot problems.
 It incorporates multiple inputs and outputs for enhanced functionality and user experience.

 ## Behaviours